Confession time: I haven’t always known what I was doing or even what I was supposed to be doing when it came to

-If it’s too thin and your cake and frosting won’t hold together well.
+If it’s too thin, your cake and frosting won’t hold together well.
 If too thick, it won’t be easy to spread.

 The frosting has the right consistency when it can be easily spread across a cake and piped into decorations that hold their shape.
 To test and make sure you’ve got the right consistency, tap a rubber spatula against the frosting; if nothing sticks, it’s too thick.
 If my rubber spatula is coated in frosting and it’s fairly sticky, it’s too thin.

 The consistency of your frosting buttercream should be smooth, silky, and easily spreadable.

-PRO TIP: Before you pipe buttercream onto a cake, try giving it a final whip JUST before using it.
+PRO TIP: Before you pipe buttercream onto a cake, give it a final whip JUST before using it.
 Buttercream loses its beautiful consistency pretty fast.

 My Go-To Frosting/Buttercream Recipes:

 One cup of frosting is my go-to amount for an 8-in cake.
-It’s wise to use less on that 6-in cake.
+It’s wise to use less on that 6-in cakes.
 You can either spread or pipe the frosting onto the cake.
 I like to use a piping bag, so I know I am getting even amounts of frosting between the layers.

 - CAKE CUTTER or SERRATED KNIFE: To level off the cakes.

 - PARCHMENT PAPER: I like to line the edges of a cake platter with four parchment paper strips to keep the platter clean.

-- CAKE TURNTABLE: This makes the process easier, but it’s not indispensable.
+- CAKE TURNTABLE: This makes the process easier but is not indispensable.
 If you have a cake stand that you can easily turn as you work, that could work too; all it really takes is patience.

 - CARDBOARD CAKE ROUND: It is easy to transport or move the cake if you assemble it on cardboard, but they’re optional.